SmithSamuelM/Papers/whitepapers/kram.md

 So we can store the window size tuple as either part of the key space for a chache or part of the cache value.
 This is a design choice.
 The constraint is that the total key space is limited to 511 bytes (including the sub db name)

 So we would have two tables.
-A window-size table.
-Indexed hierarchically as follows.
+A window-size table and a cache table.
+Each table is indexed hierarchically.

-Default window size undifferentiated at the lexocographic first entry (maybe a key of `_`).
+The window size table has a default window size that is undifferentiated as the lexocographic first entry (maybe a key of `_`).
-Then differentiated window sizes, if any, for all the message types `(qry, rpy, pro, bar, xip, exn)`.
+The window size table may include differentiated window sizes, if any, for all the message types `(qry, rpy, pro, bar, xip, exn)`.
 Note `xip` and `exn` belong to the same class of messages.

 If a differentiated window size is not in the database, then the undifferentiated default size is used.
-If a more specific differented window size is not in the database but a less specific but still differentiated window size is in the database then use the most specific window size available that matches the message vecotor.
+If a more specific differentiated window size is not in the database, but a less specific but still differentiated window size is in the database, then use the most specific window size available that matches the message vector.

 There are multiple types of caches:
 For the nontransactional message types, namely `(qry, rpy, pro, bar)`, there are two types of caches.
 One is per message type, and the other per message type and per message ID.
 The message ID is the SAID.